apiraino/apiraino.github.io/_posts/2019-08-13-rust-getting-into-iterators.md

 }
 ```

 This function takes as input an array of <strong>Srcstruct</strong> references and return an array of <strong>DestStruct</strong>.
-For each item of <SrcStruct> create a new <strong>Deststruct</strong> and adds to the array.
+For each item of <strong>SrcStruct</strong> we create a new <strong>Deststruct</strong> and add it to the array.
 At the end of the iteration the array is returned.

 That's a pretty straightforwarded approach, which works well in most cases and looks familiar in most languages.
 Nobody will complain about such implementation.